NYC Restaurant Week

 French, Korean,

-This has been on my list for a while mainly because of Chef Kang who was the Chef at Bistro Petit before it closed (which I loved).
-But with so many places to try, I haven’t made it there as of yet.
+This has been on my list for a while, mainly because of Chef Kang, the Chef at Bistro Petit before it closed (which I loved).
+But with so many places to try, I haven’t made it there.
 As a newcomer on the NYC Restaurant Week list, I am excited; finally!
-I am a bit disappointed that they have re-launched recently with interim Chef Joquin Melo however I believe it is worthy of a visit.
-They have promised to deliver the same attention to detail when it comes to selecting ingredients.
-The website states “The reinvented Brasserie Seoul will offer their signature, artfully crafted French dishes, layered with bold Korean flavors” doesn’t that sound amazing and makes you want to make a reservation this minute.
+I am a bit disappointed that they recently re-launched with interim Chef Joquin Melo; however, I believe it is worth a visit.

 The Menu for NYC Restaurant Week has not been published – please be sure to check back for updates.